mrpauloen/the-bootstrap-blog/README.md

 ## Description

-Based on the popular Bootstrap 4 library, this theme shows how mobile friendly CSS framework can be used to create sleek, simple, fast and functional websites, with ease and intuitive way in modern front-end web developmen days.
+Based on the popular Bootstrap 4 library, this theme shows how mobile friendly CSS framework can be used to create sleek, simple, fast and functional websites, with ease and intuitive way in modern front-end web developmen days..

 ## Installation